 Haiti North - Chalice has partnered with the congregation of Notre Dame de Sacre Coeur of New Brunswick in the communities of Terrier-Rouge and Grand-Bassin since 1999.
 Under the direction of Edley Gabeau, the site runs the sponsorship of children in two schools.
-Children in schools benefit from a feeding program supported by the Chalilce Children Nutrition fund.
-The Site conducts health assessments for the children and monitors their development, as well as workshops for the 22 parent groups on the importance of nutrition and their child's brain development.
+Children in schools benefit from a feeding program supported by the Chalilce Children Nutrition Fund.
+The site conducts health assessments for the children and monitors their development, as well as providing workshops for the 22 parent groups on the importance of nutrition and their child's brain development.
 The site runs the successful community poultry cooperative program and agricultural supply store, and the Onz Manman women’s jam-making cooperative.

 Haiti South – Chalice has partnered with Good Shepard Sisters of Quebec in the communities around the city of Jérémie since 2000.
 Under the direction of Br.
 Marcelin, the site is composed of several primary and secondary schools, as well as a home for orphaned and abandoned boys.
 Sponsored children receive one hot meal at the canteen each school day.
 In schools that do not have a canteen, families receive kits of food to prepare at home.
 The staff works with four nurses who deliver training to families on disease prevention (typhoid, malaria, HIV/AIDS), hygiene and balanced nutrition.
 In the wake of the 2010 earthquake and Hurricane Matthew in 2016, Chalice has run a home-building project and undertaken both short and long-term relief and reconstruction projects throughout the area.